Vaniglia Sanguigno Blood Oranges

 Inventory, lb : 0

-Vaniglia Sanguigno oranges are available during the fall and throughout the spring months.
+Vaniglia Sanguigno oranges are available in the late fall through early spring.

 Vaniglia Sanguigno oranges are a good source of vitamin C, potassium, and dietary fiber.
-The pigment lycopene that gives the orange its pink hue has been shown to have antioxidant and cancer fighting properties.
+The pigment lycopene that gives the orange its pink hue has also been shown to have antioxidant properties.

 Recipes that include Vaniglia Sanguigno Blood Oranges.
 One is easiest, three is harder.